chartup/chartup-I2CEEPROM-Library/README.md

 Written by Anton G. Mueckl (amueckl@chartup.de) for chartup.com System Engineering GmbH.

-BSD license, all text above must be included in any redistribution.
+MIT license, all text above must be included in any redistribution.

 To download click the DOWNLOAD ZIP button, rename the uncompressed folder chartup_I2CEEPROM.